rplant8/documentchain/doc/gitian-building.md

 Building DMS Core
 ----------------

-To build DMS Core (for Linux, OS X and Windows) just follow the steps under 'perform Gitian builds' in [doc/release-process.md](release-process.md#perform-gitian-builds) in the DMS Core repository.
+To build DMS Core (for Linux, macOS and Windows) just follow the steps under 'perform Gitian builds' in [doc/release-process.md](release-process.md#perform-gitian-builds) in the DMS Core repository.

 This may take some time as it will build all the dependencies needed for each descriptor.